franik7/RegWave-Description/README.md

    - Industry News & Trends
 2. Writes a 2-sentence plain-English summary for compliance officers

-**Enhanced AI Classification Prompt v2:**
+**Enhanced AI Classification Prompt:**
-Rewrote the n8n classification prompt with explicit decision rules, keyword anchors, and a priority hierarchy to reduce misclassification.
-Added a KEY TEST heuristic ("Does this article tell a compliance officer they must do something new?") to better distinguish true regulatory updates from program announcements, statistics, and industry news.
+The n8n classification prompt uses explicit decision rules, keyword anchors, a priority hierarchy, and a hard exclusions list to reduce misclassification.
+A KEY TEST heuristic ("Would a compliance officer need to change a policy, procedure, or control because of this article?") appears at the top of the Regulatory Updates section to prevent over-classification.
+A dedicated speech-vs-rule distinction rule prevents named officials' statements about rules from being miscategorised as Regulatory Updates.
+Worked examples drawn from real articles anchor the model's behaviour for the most common failure patterns.

-Manual reclassification — users can now correct AI-assigned categories from the UI; original AI classification is retained in the database for audit purposes and flagged visually in the review queue.
+Manual reclassification — users can correct AI-assigned categories from the UI; the original AI classification is retained in the database for audit purposes and flagged visually in the review queue.

 ---